How To Apply Mineral Makeup Like A Professional.

 Applying Loose Mineral Foundation Tips

 - Before you begin, your skin must be absolutely clean and dry.
-A primer, or a light, non-greasy, all natural, organic based, moisturiser is fine to use, (I like using the Savi Organic Moisturisers) provided you allow it time to sink into the skin and so long as it doesn’t leave an oily film on top of your skin.
+A primer, or a light, non-greasy, all natural, organic based, moisturiser is fine to use provided you allow it time to sink into the skin and so long as it doesn’t leave an oily film on top of your skin.
 Loose mineral powders will stick unevenly, looking very blotchy and pasty, when applied to damp, or oily patches on your skin.

 - You can choose to use a big vegan, Kabuki brush to apply your mineral foundation, but personally I find this very wasteful, as a lot of product ends up all over you and your surroundings, rather than on your face.
 Using a brush to apply mineral powders is also a lot harder to control.